boudra/moboudra.com/posts/hacking-vs-overengineering.md

 During my software engineering career, I have noticed a clear distinction between developers who prefer to hack things together and those who favour overengineering.

-I have gone through different phases of this spectrum myself, and I now believe that I have settled on a balanced approach to software development.
+I have gone through different phases of this spectrum myself, with one usually making me overcompensate and becoming the other.
+I now believe that I have settled on a balanced approach to software development, one that fits my preferences.

 The main difference between these two types of developers lies in their beliefs and where they choose to focus their energy.